insooth/insooth.github.io/cpp-source-generation.md

 which is really wise advice.

 Plenty of software projects use source code generation to automate numerous tedious tasks, produce better "coder experience" (like Qt and its MOC), keep things in one fancy place (like XLS/CSV file) and thus make management happy.
-Let's have a look how to resolve code generation task in much cleaner way compared to what we find usually, and make its results maintainable.
+Let's have a look at how to resolve code generation task in much cleaner way compared to what we usually find, and make its results maintainable.

 # Data flow